 IA/3/2026 (Listing Application): Filed on February 13, 2026, to request an earlier hearing date given the deadline for NLU admissions.

 The procedural journey of this appeal began on February 11, 2026.
 The matter first appeared before the Hon’ble Chief Justice’s bench.
 However, it was redirected to an appropriate Division Bench for a detailed hearing of the revised merit list.
 On February 13, 2026, the case was listed in Court 3 as Serial No. 192.
 During this session, the case was officially "Tied Up," meaning it is now permanently assigned to this specific bench to ensure continuity.
 However, the matter was "Passed Over" (PO) due to a lack of judicial time on that day.
-As of now, the case is in a waiting phase.
-Once the court updates the Fresh List, the new hearing date will be confirmed and made public.
+As of February 19, 2026, the court updated the Fresh List, confirming a new hearing date of February 20, 2026, where the case is listed in Court No. 3 at Serial No. 45 as a "PO Fresh" matter.

 The dispute originated from a single-bench ruling in the case of Avneesh Gupta vs. Consortium of NLUs.
 The judge observed a discrepancy in the evaluation of Question 9 (Logical Reasoning).
 While an Expert Committee suggested that two options were correct, the Oversight Committee rejected this.
 The court ruled that the Oversight Committee's decision was arbitrary and ordered a revised merit list.